mattzipan/daily-dev-tips/src/pages/posts/creating-a-sidebar-layout-in-nextjs-with-tailwind.md

 }
 ```

-Add a new file called `about.js` inside the `pages` directory and add the following code.
+Then add a new file called `about.js` inside the `pages` directory and add the following code:

 ```js
 export default function About() {